Ghigau

 Ghigau (Cherokee: ᎩᎦᎤ) or Agigaue (Cherokee:ᎠᎩᎦᎤᎡ) is a Cherokee prestigious title meaning "beloved woman" or "war woman".

 The title was a recognition of great honor for women who made a significant impact within their community or exhibited great heroism on the battlefield.
-When a woman was bestowed as a Ghigau she was given great honor and responsibility.
+When the status of Ghigau was bestowed upon a woman, as she was given great honor and responsibility.
 The role has changed in Cherokee culture, but the Eastern Band of Cherokee Indians still have Beloved Women today.

 Background

 The Ghigau title was given to extraordinary women by the Cherokee clans, and the title of great honor and responsibility was held for life.
 The Cherokees believed that the Great Spirit frequently spoke through the Ghigau.
 The Ghigau headed the Council of Women and held a voting seat in the Council of Chiefs.
 She was given the responsibility of prisoners and would decide their fate.

 There are other similar words.
 For instance, the word Adageyudi (Cherokee:ᎠᏓᎨᏳᏗ) means "beloved" or "beloved woman".
 An even greater title would have been Chigau (Cherokee: ᏥᎦᎤ) meaning "greatly beloved woman".